pgEdge/cli/docs/functions/ace.md

-     schema-diff         # Compare a schema across a cluster and produce a report showing any differences. spock-diff          # Compare the spock metadata across a cluster and produce a report showing any differences. spock-exception-update# Updates the Spock exception status for a specified cluster and node. start               # Start the ACE background scheduler and API
+     schema-diff         # Compare a schema across a cluster and produce a report showing any differences. spock-diff          # Compare the spock metadata across a cluster and produce a report showing any differences. spock-exception-update# Updates the Spock exception status for a specified cluster and node. start               # Start the ACE background scheduler and API.